What is the Cash Flow Adequacy Ratio?

 The cash flow adequacy ratio measures whether a company’s operating cash flows are enough to “cover” its ongoing expenses, which refer to the mandatory repayments on debt, capital expenditures (Capex) and dividend issuances to shareholders.

-How to Calculate the Cash Flow Adequacy Ratio
+How to Calculate Cash Flow Adequacy Ratio (Step-by-Step)

 The cash flow adequacy ratio compares a company’s cash flows from operations to its recurring, cash outflows from investing and financing activities.